 For Mr Loong, quitting is not an option.
 "Choosing this path, you have to be able to see yourself doing it for the rest of your life.
 If not, there is no point."
 "To want to keep pursuing art, you need to live in this illusion to keep this fire burning.
 If you keep thinking about money, you are more likely to quit your dream."
 Mr Loong said that his aim as an artist is to achieve a regular stream of opportunities, along with financial progression.
 "I think finding alternative means to sustain yourself while building your artistic portfolio is part of the practice.
 Being able to keep my art projects going feels like a success in itself."
 He remains confident that he can pursue a full-time career in the arts, and looks beyond the home shores.
-"I think that so long as
+"I think that so long as I remain confident in my work, I will be able to achieve a sustainable career."

-This article presents the hurdles artists face in Singapore and some measures the Singapore government has introduced to support the arts:
+Reading 7 presents the hurdles artists face in Singapore and some things the Singapore government has done to support the arts: